What is this site about?

 One final but important point is that education is fundamentally about making and learning from mistakes.
 The ability to correct or update views/actions in a safe and secure environment is imperative.
 For young people in particular, where personal identities are evolving, and new thinking is in the process of being crystallised, freedom of expression is central to their personal development.
 No permanent record should exist – this is discussed further in the Data section below.
 Thanks in part to the myth of the digital native (an idea widely rejected by studies into the subject) educators may be overlooking the need for further development of our young people’s digital skills.
 Hannifin and Hill (2007) warn us that while technology has been lauded for potentially democratising access to information, educational use remains fraught with issues of literacy, misinterpretation, and propagandising.

 As we’ve seen, students employ the latest technologies for primarily social reasons.
 It is clear that discussing ideas, concepts, and aspriations with peers outside of class forms an important mentoring component, which is central to long-term student success.

 In parallel, with many students commuting to and from campus, or working part time, coupled with increasing demands on teaching staff, an innovative approach to communications is required.
-Within this communications vortex students utilise Messenger (which Facebook may be reading (Facebook recently settled a class-action in California relating to this) and/or Facebook Groups, effectively outsourcing essential infrastructure.
+Within this communications vortex students utilise Messenger, which Facebook may be reading (Facebook recently settled a class-action in California relating to this) and/or Facebook Groups, effectively outsourcing essential communications infrastructure.
 This can in turn blur the divide between formal and informal education and the professional and social lives of students and staff.
 Hence we find increasing tension around work life balance as noted by Kent and Leaver (2014).